-PROSPECTUS:_Rublev uses natural and historical pigments like those used by the old masters.
-Another is we make them as they did before modern oil colors—without additives.
-Rublev Colours Artists Oils are formulated to maintain the unique characteristics of each pigment in oil.
+PROSPECTUS:_Rublev claims to use natural and historical pigments like those used by the old masters.
+They also claim that they make them as they did before modern oil colors—without additives.
+Rublev Artists Oils are formulated to maintain the unique characteristics of each pigment in oil.
 What you find in each tube is unique due to the pigment inside, giving you new choices of texture, opacity, consistency, tone, and hue.

 The particles of natural pigments are larger and more varied than pigments in modern artists’ oil colors.